 Welcome to my blog!

-My name is Eliot (formerly, but also, Ben), I currently live in central Massachusetts, but will be moving to Chicago, Illinois in August 2022.
+Hello there!
+My name is Ben, I was born and raised in the suburbs of Worcester, Massachusetts, but now reside in Chicago, pursuing higher education.
 I currently aspire to be a transit planner in the future.
 I enjoy riding transit when I get the opportunity to, but my main interest with transit is how routes and stops are planned out.

-I was born on October 17, 2003 (age 18) in Massachusetts and I've been a transit nerd since I was very young, falling in love with both the MBTA in Boston and the MTA in New York City.
-I'm also a filmmaker and photographer.
-I use they/he pronouns.
+I was born on October 17, 2003 (age 19) in Massachusetts and I've been a transit nerd since I was very young, falling in love with both the MBTA in Boston and the MTA in New York City.
+I'm also a photographer.

 My only prior experience with anything related to this was when I wrote a guest post on the popular blog "Miles in Transit", and my guest post was on the Grafton MBTA station, which I have also wrote about on this blog when it started in July 2021.